EvaWXHenderson/Neuron-Models/README.md

 ## Basic Fire and Integrate model
 In the case of external constant injection of current I, corresponding Voltage outcomes (including a calculation of theoretical and average spiking rates) are graphed.

-(Translation of a program in matlab to python)

 ### Sources:
 https://goldmanlab.faculty.ucdavis.edu/wp-content/uploads/sites/263/2016/07/IntegrateFire.pdf